 EPS is a measure of how many individuals are contributing genetically to a breed population.
 It is a measure of the size of the gene pool in a breed.
 Lower than 100 is considered critical by conservationists and below 50 brings a breed close to extinction.
 For more information see the Kennel Club article.

 The Bedlington’s coat will harbour dirt and debris, causing possible skin problems, unless regularly groomed and trimmed.

-Eye disease: Total retinal dysplasia (TRD) (litter screening) (causes severe visual impairment).
+- Eye disease: Total retinal dysplasia (TRD) (litter screening)

 Estimated Breeding Values (EBVs) are now available for Hip Dysplasia and Elbow Dysplasia: